umaranis/svelte-lexical/docs/decorator-node.md

     - If this method is called for an existing node, it means the whole component has to be re-rendered
 3. DecoratorNode.decorate
     - Responsible for returning the relevant component and props which will be used later to render the component using decorator listener
+        - Instead of props, it returns a function for updating props in Svelte 5.
+We cannot call `$.set` to update properties like you used to in Svelte 4. rather props is a `$state` rune that to be updated in place.
     - Called every time there is change in node properties
 4. Reconciler ends
 5. Mutation Listeners are called